 |---|---|---|

-| Yellowing leaves, limp stems, soil stays damp | Overwatering / poor drainage | Let the pot dry; confirm drainage holes; switch to a grittier mix next repot; water only after the top 2 inches dry. |
+| Yellowing leaves, limp stems, soil stays damp | Overwatering / poor drainage | Let the pot dry; confirm drainage holes; switch to a grittier mix next repot; water only after the top 2 inches dry.
+If the plant declined from root rot or pest issues, it is also worth knowing how to sanitize soil before reusing any old mix. |

 | Brown tips, crispy feel, pot dries super fast | Underwatering or heat/wind stress | Water deeply; move pot out of wind tunnel; consider a larger pot or less porous container if it’s drying daily. |